 We've been testing gear for babies and kids for over eight years.
-This review is led by Senior Review Editor, Wendy Schmitz.
-Wendy is a mother of 2 boys who were game for fishing fun and ready to give each product its opportunity to shine in the water.
-With a long-time fisherman's help, the testers used each pole side-by-side and hands-on at multiple locations over several weeks.
+Leading this review is Senior Review Editor Wendy Schmitz.
+Wendy is a mother of 2 boys (ages 8 and 10 years old at testing) who complete remote learning.
+Wendy assembled each desk, and both kid testers used the desks for several weeks.

 Analysis and Test Results

-We purchased and tested 7 top desks for kids to find the best options for little ones doing schoolwork from home.
-Our testers used each desk during regular school time meetings and work complete with laptops, monitors, books, and more.
-We considered ease of assembly, ease of use, features, and quality in our analysis to find award winners.
+We purchased and tested top desks for kids to find the best options for little ones doing schoolwork from home.
+Our testers used each desk during regular school meetings and worked with laptops, monitors, books, etc. We considered ease of assembly, use, features, and quality in our analysis to find award winners.

 Each desk in this review needs to be assembled.
 Each comes with a pack of hardware and instructions, but not all of them are great.
-Most of the instructions either failed to offer written words and only showed pictures, or they offered written instructions but someone who is not a native speaker, so they weren't as useful.
+Most of the instructions failed to provide written words and only showed pictures, or they offered written instructions by someone who is not a native English speaker, so they weren't as helpful.

-The Simbr desk instructions were so confusing, we missed an entire part, and trust us, we were looking for a place to put this strange extra metal rod that was not labeled.
-The TOUNTLETS Teen Computer Desk is all screws, and we recommend using a drill to save your hand and wrist some pain.
-There is a chance you could put the hardware in at an angle, and this will be a big problem, but we were able to manage.
-The Guidecraft Children's Media Desk has the most parts and took the most tie, but all the parts lineup well, and the hardware feels better quality and nothing stripped in the process.
-The directions are well laid out with useful drawings, even if there aren't any words, everything is labeled, and the end product is very sturdy.
-The Amazon Basics Classic Computer Desk is easy with only a handful of steps, but the hardware is cheaper, and the screw heads stripped a little while screwing them in.
-The Amazon Gaming Desk has lots of add-on parts that take time, but the hardware is good, and we didn't have any trouble, but plan accordingly; it takes almost an hour if you go slow and pay attention to the details from unboxing to finished product.
+The Guidecraft Children's Media Desk has the most parts and takes the most time, but all the pieces line up well, the hardware feels better quality, and nothing stripped in the process.
+The directions are laid out well with helpful drawings; even if there aren't any words, everything is labeled, and the end product is very sturdy.
+The Amazon Gaming Desk has lots of add-on parts that take time, but the hardware is good, and we didn't have any trouble but plan accordingly; it takes almost an hour if you go slow and pay attention to the details from unboxing to the finished product.

-Most of the desks offer middle-of-the-road quality suitable for a workspace you don't plan to pass down for generations.
-They aren't particularly wobbly, and we believe all will stand up to regular use of school activities.
-However, some are better quality than others with materials and assembly that indicate they will last longer and withstand the beating kids can dish out when bored in an online classroom.
+Most desks offer middle-of-the-road quality suitable for a workspace you don't plan to pass down for generations.
+They aren't particularly shaky, and we believe all will stand up to regular use of school activities.
+However, some are of better quality than others, with materials and assembly that indicate they will last longer and withstand the beating kids can dish out when bored in an online classroom.

-The Amazon Basics Gaming Desk is a good quality choice with laminated carbon fiber tp and sturdy metal legs that keep the desk level with no wobble.
+The Amazon Basics Gaming Desk is a good quality choice with a laminated carbon fiber top and sturdy metal legs that keep the desk level with no wobble.
 The accessories screw onto the tabletop and work well for their intended purposes.
-Even with feet on the table and using it to push back in chairs, this desk survived under pressure.
-The all-wood desks also offer nice quality and better looks that will compliment most rooms.
-The lowest quality choice is the TOUNTLETS Teen Computer Desk that has visible hardware, rough screws that easily strip, and particleboard surfaces that flexed during assembly in our tests.
-The Amazon Basics Classic Computer Desk is better than the Tounlets, as it is not wobbly and feels significantly sturdier, but the top and shelves are only particleboard, and we were concerned during assembly that we might misalign the screws as the pre-drilled holes were covered in "paper."
+Even with feet on the table and using them to push back in chairs, this desk survived under pressure.
+The all-wood desks also offer nice quality and better looks that complement most rooms.

 Ease of Use

 The larger desks are the easiest to use.
 Even younger kids need the space for homeschooling as they all use computers or tablets, and those take up space.
 Some schools offer laptops to students, which take up more surface area than a monitor, and once you add an open book and a piece of paper to write on, there isn't much room for anything else.
-For younger children, this may be less of an issue as our younger testers fidgeted a lot, and they moved from the chair to the floor frequently enough that work seemed to get done no matter how much space there was.
+This lack of space could be less of an issue for younger children as our younger testers fidgeted a lot, and they moved from the chair to the floor frequently enough that work seemed to get done no matter how much space there was.

-Testers over 9 years old, however, required more space and preferred the open space and accessories of the Amazon Gaming Desk.
-The surface is carbon fiber laminate and wipes clean with a wet cloth.
-The accessories provide a place for everything off the table surface, so there is room for all the other stuff kids needs.
-The Amazon Basics Classic Computer Desk comes in a close second for space as the two side shelves offer enough space for elementary kids.
-It may not be enough space for teens with multiple books.
-The Tounlets has good top space and a narrow shelf, but the shelf will not hold textbooks as they are too big.
-The table will hold a monitor better than a laptop, but you can still fit a book and paper if you arrange it properly.
-The two metal desks, Simbr and Diroan, have a nice top, but once a laptop is in place, all you'll get is a piece of paper next to it.
-However, both have book props, so you can still keep your book open to read while studying.
-Both also have pull-out drawers where kids can keep pencils, extra paper, and other supplies, making them easier to use than simpler desks that don't offer storage spaces.
+However, testers over nine years old required more space and preferred the open space and accessories of the Amazon Gaming Desk.
+The surface is carbon fiber laminate and wiped clean with a wet cloth.
+The accessories provide a place for everything off the table surface, so there is room for all the other stuff kids need.
+The metal desk, Diroan, has a nice top, but once a laptop is in place, all you'll get is a piece of paper next to it.
+However, it has a book prop, so you can keep your book open while studying.
+There is also a pull-out drawer where kids can keep pencils, extra paper, and other supplies, making it easier to use than more straightforward desks that don't offer storage space.

-Some of the desks in this review are basic and have almost no features, while others are full of little additions that make school at home easier to manage.
-While little ones in pre-school or elementary school may not need many features to succeed, older kids will need more space and benefit from the additional features found on some desks.
+Some desks in this lineup are pretty basic and have few, if any, features, while other options are full of features that make remote schooling easier to manage.
+While younger kids attending preschool or elementary school may not need many features for success, older kids might need more flat space and benefit from the additional features found on some desks.

 The Amazon Basics Gaming Desk has loads of useful features that are great for more than gaming.
-If you have older kids or teenagers, this large desk provides a place for everything from speaker shelves to a soft lined tablet holder.
+If you have older kids or teenagers, this large desk provides a place for everything from speaker shelves to soft-lined tablet-holder.
 We like the monitor shelf and the tray that helps organize cords and surge protectors.
 The only thing missing here is a pull-out keyboard tray.
-The Guidecraft Children's Media Desk has lots of cool storage features to help keep little ones organized with shelf and storage cubbies everywhere inside the hutch and under the desk surface.
+The Guidecraft Children's Media Desk has many cool storage features to help keep little ones organized, with a shelf and storage cubbies everywhere inside the hutch and under the desk surface.
 This desk also comes with the perfect size chair, which could save you some money trying to find a little chair to match.
-Both metal and plastic adjustable desks, Simbr and Diroan include pull-out drawers, book holders, and trays for pencils and small supplies.
-The Diroan has these features and a cool lamp with variable light intensity and a cup holder.
+The Diroan includes a pull-out drawer, book holders, and a tray for pencils and small supplies.
+The Diroan also has a cool lamp with variable light intensity and a cup holder.

-More kids are taking part in schooling from home than ever before.
-This new world order means finding a great desk for homeschooling could be a necessity for many families.
-With this in mind, we've purchased and used the top 7 desks on the market with real kids working from home in virtual classrooms.
-We hope our details and information can help you find the best desk for your kids and situation, even if it isn't one of our award winners.
+More children than ever before are taking part in homeschooling or remote school.
+This relatively new schooling method means finding an excellent desk for schoolwork could be a critical necessity for many children.
+Given this, we purchased and used the top desks on the market with real kids working from home in virtual classrooms.
+We hope our testing details and information can help you find the best desk for your needs, even if it isn't one of our award winners.